peterldowns/namespace-js/README.md

 * `moduleDefinition`: a function.
 It must not set any attributes on the Namespace object.
 The first argument to the definition will be this global Namespace object.
-* `moduleArguments`: must either be an Array or a falsy value or omitted.

 # Example Module Definition
 TODO(peter)